Bartosz Tarachulski

-Bartosz Tarachulski (born 14 May 1975 in Gliwice) is a Polish football manager and former professional footballer.
-He currently manages II liga side KKS 1925 Kalisz.
+Bartosz Tarachulski (born 14 May 1975) is a Polish professional football manager and former player who was most recently in charge of II liga club Stomil Olsztyn.

 Career

 Tarachulski has enjoyed spells in Poland, Israel and Belgium.
-From K.S.K.
-Beveren (2300) in Belgium he signed for Yeovil Town in England helping them to gain promotion scoring 10 league goals.
+From Beveren in Belgium, he signed for English side Yeovil Town, helping them to gain promotion scoring ten league goals.
 He quickly became a firm favourite amongst the fans and was known for a brilliant first touch.
 He left the Glovers after they won promotion to League One to sign for Dunfermline Athletic in the Scottish Premier League.
-At Dunfermline he played in the 2006 Scottish League Cup Final against Celtic.
-He was released after just one season and signed for Greek side Veria FC.
-In 2007, he signed for Kavala FC.
+At Dunfermline, he played in the 2006 Scottish League Cup Final against Celtic.
+He was released after just one season and signed for Greek side Veria.
+In 2007, he signed for Kavala.